jonnywyatt/accessibility-workshop/README.md

 - To open - Caps Lock + U
 - To close - Escape
-- Use left / right arrow keys to switch pane
+- Use left / right arrow keys to switch pane in the Rotor
 - Up / down and enter to select

 #### Other

 - Read next item - Caps Lock + Right Arrow
-- Browser back button - CMD + [
+- Browser back button - Command + [
 - Read current item - Caps Lock + L